 The energy assessor will visit your property to complete the energy assessment.

 Remember to ask for photographic identification before letting anyone into your property.

-The energy assessor will record the EPC on the Northern Ireland register which is available at www.niepcregister.com and they'll then provide you with a copy of the certificate.
+The energy assessor will record the EPC on the Northern Ireland register which is available at www.epbniregister.com (for domestic properties) and www.epbniregisternd.com (for non-domestic properties).
+They will then provide you with a copy of the certificate.